10 Hidden Secrets Makers Don't Know About Selling Online

 Less than thirty cents a box?
 Totally common.
 Great unboxing materials are within the reach of most makers' margins and budgets these days.

-A delightful product delivered in a so-so way is merely a "satisfied customer."
+A delightful product packaged in a so-so way is merely a "satisfied customer."
 A delightful product delivered in a delightful way is an evangelist — for you.

 This one is tricky because it's so often done wrong — but it's important to do it and to do it right.